Book Hotels

 Other local highlights

-At Buscemi we can also follow another route of great natural and historical interest, starting from Mount Lauro along the Irminio and Anapo rivers.
-Just out of Buscemi, towards Giarratana, we come to the remains of Casmenai, on Mount Casale (see also Scicli).
+At Buscemi you can follow a route of great natural and historical interest, starting from Mount Lauro along the Irminio and Anapo rivers.
+Just out of Buscemi towards Giarratana we come to the remains of Casmenai, on Mount Casale (see also Scicli).

 During the Feast of “St. Maria del Bosco”, patron saint of Buscemi (held in late August), whose shrine is located about a mile from the town, we can find many local products such as oil, wine, ricotta, cheese, eggs, and some local sweets, such as the so-called “turruni”, “sfinci”, and “crispeddi.”